mobilecoinofficial/full-service/validator/README.md

 ## TLS between full-service and LVN

 The GRPC connection between `full-service` and `mc-ledger-validator` can optionally be TLS-encrypted.
-If you wish to use TLS for that, you'll a certificate file and the matching private key for it.
+If you wish to use TLS for that, you'll need a certificate file and the matching private key for it.
 For testing purposes you can generate your own self-signed certificate:

 ```
 $ openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout server.key -out server.crt